sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/02_javascript/window-management-js.md

 await glue.windows.configure(windowsConfig);
 ```

-To set the stickiness of a Glue42 Window instance, use the [`setSticky()`](../../../../reference/glue/latest/windows/index.html#GDWindow-setSticky) method and pass a boolean value as an argument:
+To set the stickiness of a Glue42 Window instance, use the [`setSticky()`](../../../../reference/glue/latest/windows/index.html#GDWindow-setSticky) method and pass a Boolean value as an argument:

 ```javascript
 const myWindow = glue.windows.my();